-Mein Müsli Laden (DE): This is an online bulk store which will shop dried goods to you plastic free.
+Mein Müsli Laden (DE): This is an online bulk store that will shop dried goods to you plastic-free.
 I have not ordered anything from them yet, but I have only heard good things.
 They do ship internationally, so I would definitely consider doing it at some points.
 They have bulk pasta, and you know I like me some bulk pasta.

 Naturalou (DE): A great zero waste shop located in Germany, and they have plenty of sustainable pet gear, which I think is pretty cool.
 They also have stuff for humans lol.

-Original Unverpackt (DE):They have also have a ton of zero waste essentials, much of which is related to food and kitchen supplies.
+Original Unverpackt (DE):They have also had a ton of zero waste essentials, much of which is related to food and kitchen supplies.